hodaa/voucher_pool/README.md

 ### Home
-The main page shows some basic statistics of the system (total vouchers, unused vouchers and used vouchers), and below them a list of the created vouchers displayed in a dynamic table that allows sorting by clicking on the headers, changing the number of results per page and run a quick search.
+The main page shows some basic statistics of the system (total vouchers, unused vouchers and used vouchers), and below them a list of the created vouchers displayed in a dynamic table that allows changing the number of results per page and run a quick search.

-There’s also a blue *Add vouchers* button to create new offers and vouchers.
+There’s also a blue *Add vouchers* button to create new vouchers.

 ### Add vouchers
-To add new special offer click the blue button that will take you to the *Add vouchers* form.
-The form only has 3 fields: 2 text boxes for the offer name and discount and a date picker for the expiration date.
+To add new Voucher Code click the blue button that will take you to the *Add vouchers* form.
+The form only has 2fields:1 select box for chooseing offer and  1 text boxes for date picker for the expiration date.

-All fields are mandatory and after submitting them a new special offer is created in the database and a new voucher for each recipient is generated.
+All fields are mandatory and after submitting them  a new voucher for each recipient is generated.

 ## API Endpoint
 An API endpoint is provided to get a list of the valid vouchers for a given recipient and to redeem a voucher code.
 Since no authorization system is implemented, no API key or token are required.

-The API endpoint will be available at **http://localhost:8000/api** while the Laravel server is running
+The API endpoint will be available at **http://localhost:8000/api**

 ### GET vouchers/{email_address}
 If the provided email address is valid and corresponds to a registered recipient, a list of the valid vouchers for that recipient will be retrieved.
 The retrieved list include the special offer name, voucher code, discount and expiration date.